frePPLe/frepple/doc/installation-guide/windows-installer.rst

   Multiple versions of frePPLe can be installed on the same machine, but not when using the PostgreSQL database included with the installer.

-  Multiple installations of the same release can’t.
-If you’ld need such a setup, it is better to install once and create different copies of the custom folder.
+  Multiple installations of the same release can't.
+If you'd need such a setup, it is better to install once and create different copies of the custom folder.
 Each copy will get need different parameter file djangosettings.py.